About Us

 BUILD YOUR PERSONAL BRAND

-• Ms. JD Fellows receive invitations and financial support to attend a Ms. JD NWLSO Leadership Academy Intensive.
+• Ms. JD Fellows receive financial support to attend a Ms. JD NWLSO Law Student Leadership Academy.

 • Add a distinguished experience and honor to your resume and on LinkedIn.